infinum/wordpress-handbook/Security in WordPress/Security.md

 composer require infinum/coding-standards-wp --dev
 ```

-The code sniffer tokenizes your code against a set of sniffs that look for best practices and possible security issues.
+The code sniffer tokenizes your code against a set of sniffs that look for certain common practices and possible security issues.

 ### SonarQube